kuiperzone/PupNet-HelloWorld/README.md

 command-line utility.

 ### What is PupNet Deploy? ###
-**PupNet Deploy** is a cross-platform deployment utility publishes your .NET project and packages it as a ready-to-ship installation file in a single step.
+**PupNet Deploy** is a cross-platform deployment utility which publishes your .NET project and packages it as a ready-to-ship installation file in a single step.

 ## About this Application ##